 – Other information you upload or provide to us

-IP.com uses (and, where specified, shares) your personal information for the following purposes:
+IP.com does not sell your information.
+IP.com collects and uses (and, where specified, shares) your personal information for the following purposes:

 To provide support or other services.
 IP.com may use your personal information to provide you with support or other services that you have ordered or requested.
 IP.com may also use your personal information to respond directly to your requests for information, including registrations for newsletters, webinars, or other specific requests, or pass your contact information to the appropriate IP.com partners for further follow-up related to your interests.